mne-tools/mne-python/doc/source/manual/sampledata.rst

 To start the tutorials you need to:

-- Set up MNE software user environment, see :ref:`CIHCDHGI`.
+- Set up MNE software user environment, see :ref:`user_environment`.

 - Set the SUBJECTS_DIR environment variable:``setenv SUBJECTS_DIR`` <*yourdir*> ``/subjects`` (csh
   and tcsh) or ``export SUBJECTS_DIR=`` <*yourdir*> ``/subjects`` (POSIX-compatible